piotrplenik/clean-code-php/README.md

 ### Avoid side effects

 A function produces a side effect if it does anything other than take a value in and return another value or values.
-A side effect could be writing to a file, modifying some global variable, or accidentally wiring all your money to a stranger.
+For example, a side effect could be writing to a file, modifying some global variable, or accidentally wiring all your money to a stranger.

 Now, you do need to have side effects in a program on occasion - for example, like in the previous example, you might need to write to a file.
 In these cases, you